Zerobeings/zerb-nft-marketplace/README.md

 # More Info
 If you would like to take a deep dive into the tools used to build this marketplace, review the reference documents.
 The additional resources section is a list of tools to help you launch and manage your NFT collections.
 Enjoy!

-If this repository has been helpful, please consider buying me coffee 😀.
+If this repository has been helpful, please consider buying me coffee 😀 or even better [mint](https://mint.zerobeings.xyz) a Zero Being.
 ETH Address: 0xf65baD529b42f1014A901665353B7538432e4663

 ## FAQs